 Ordering

-FAR 16.505 ensures fair competition, transparency, and proper justification for orders under indefinite-delivery contracts, with strict requirements for exceptions and documentation.
+FAR 16.505 mandates fair opportunity, clear documentation, and specific procedures for ordering under indefinite-delivery contracts, with strict requirements for exceptions and high-value orders.

 Overview